Jane E. Allen, ABC News Medical Unit

 A woman who develops menstrual irregularities or experiences weight changes that cannot be explained should consider having her thyroid checked.
 That’s easily done with blood tests that measure the level of thyroid-stimulating hormone (TSH), which is “usually the first sign of an underactive or overactive thyroid,” Greene said.

 Patients with low thyroid levels can take daily thyroid supplement pills.
-Those with excessive levels may be given prescription medications that interfere with formation of thyroid hormone.
+Those with excessive levels may be given prescription medications that interfere with the formation of thyroid hormone.
 Some diagnosed with hyperthyroid conditions like Graves’ disease may be treated with radioactive iodine that is absorbed by the thyroid gland and kills it.
 Afterward, the patient must take daily thyroid supplements to restore normal levels of thyroid hormone.

 About the Author